 DRaaS not only gets you back the lost data but the application which was made using the cumulative data.
-Cloud backups on the other hand only promise to bring back the lost data, and it’s a jigsaw puzzle from there on out.
+Cloud backups, on the other hand, only promise to bring back the lost data, and it’s a jigsaw puzzle from there on out.

-DRaaS, however, has a lot of consideration before it can be announced the excellent choice.
+DRaaS, however, has a lot of consideration before it can be announced an excellent choice.
 The primary concerns in this are the different pricing packages or the RPO and RTO promises.
 RPO signifies the max timeframe that the data can be lost for after a disruption occurs.
 RTO, on the other hand, is the significant time that can be allowed for business practices to run smoothly.

 Most medium-sized businesses cannot afford these recovery costs.
 This is why they opt for robust cloud solutions for backups.
-While they consider this option they also make sure they are confident about their ability to recover to full production capacities within mere hours.
+While they consider this option, they also make sure they are confident about their ability to recover to full production capacities within mere hours.
 This can be done at just 40% of the cost of current infrastructures – which is a considerable drop as opposed to DRaaS.

 So, the right questions you need to ask yourself are:

-– Can you and your team take on the technical burden, energy and time constraints?
+– Can you and your team take on the technical burden, energy, and time constraints?

 – How much downtime can your business suffer before it hurts?